apereo/cas/docs/cas-server-documentation/configuration/Configuration-Discovery.md

 Certain aspects of the CAS server deployment may be advertised via a discovery endpoint to indicate to client applications and consumers the set of features and capabilities that are turned on.
 The [discovery profile endpoint](../monitoring/Monitoring-Statistics.html) is enabled by including the following module in the overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-discovery-profile" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-discovery-profile" %}

 The metadata reported in the discovery profile generally includes two categories of items: